NicoHood/SecureLoader/Readme.md

 TODO recovery mode, verify firmware: crc??

 #### 3.3.3 Firmware Upgrade Counter (FWUC)
-The Bootloader keeps track of the number of Firmware uploads.
+The Bootloader keeps track of the number of Firmware upgrades.
 This information is important to check if someone even tried to hack your device.
-The Firmware counter is part of the FID, stored inside the SBS and 32 bit large.
-It can be read from the PC and the firmware (via BJT) at any time.
+The Firmware counter is part of the [FID](#342-firmware-identifier-fid), stored inside the [SBS](#312-secure-bootloader-section-sbs) and 32 bit large.
+It can be read from the PC and the firmware (via [BJT](#313-bootloader-jump-table-bjt)) at any time.

 #### 3.3.4 Firmware Violation Counter (FWVC)
 The Firmware Violation Counter keeps track of the number of Firmware uploads that fail.
 This can happen if the signature or the checksums of the Firmware are wrong.
-It can be read from the PC and the firmware (via BJT) at any time.
+It can be read from the PC and the firmware (via [BJT](#313-bootloader-jump-table-bjt)) at any time.
 It can be used by the Firmware for user warnings.
-The FWVC is stored inside the SBS and 8 bit large.
+The FWVC is stored inside the [SBS](#312-secure-bootloader-section-sbs) and 8 bit large.

 TODO Required?
 Checksum needs to be excluded from this.